chris-official/PyTorchGAF/README.md

 ## Optimizations

 Our implementation is based on the GAF transform from pyts.
-However, as Figure 1 shows the GAF transform significantly benefits from GPU acceleration achieving speedups of almost 90x for larger batch sizes.
+However, as Figure 1 shows, the GAF transform significantly benefits from GPU acceleration, achieving speedups of almost 90x for larger batch sizes.

 ![Performance Comparison](performance_comparison.png)
 *Figure 1: Execution time comparison between CPU-based pyts implementation and our implementation on CPU and GPU.*